 You’ll discover five ways to nurture and work with—not against—your child’s inner spirit and strong personality.
 Get it below—at no cost to you:

 As much as I love goat cheese, I also know that not everyone does.
 That’s why when my kids complained about the goat cheese in their pasta salad, I had to remind myself that everyone has their own preferences.
 I know I wouldn’t want someone to force me to finish off a plate I found too spicy or bland.

 That said, I also know that the only way to get kids to take to new flavors is to offer it over and over.
 Plus, I’m not exactly keen on my kids saying “no” to a meal they haven’t even tried, simply because they assume they won’t like it.

-That’s why I also apply the “five bites” rule: if they absolutely don’t want to finish a meal, that’s fine—they can still have their fruit.
-But they should at least take five bites.
+That’s why I apply the “five bites” rule: if they absolutely don’t want to finish a meal, that’s fine—they can still have their fruit.
+But they should at least take five bites of the main meal.
 I find that it’s a fair compromise, one where they’re not forced to finish their meal, but that they should at least give it a chance.

 And guess what: I did this often enough that now my kids love (yes, love!) goat cheese and actually ask for it.

 Do you want your child to eat anything other than grilled cheese sandwiches?
 One trick is to offer a food “close enough” to her favorite—something similar but with a slight change.

 For instance, you might offer a new type of cheese in her sandwich or use a different type of bread.
 You could keep her regular cheddar on white combination, but add spinach as well.
 Or you could make quesadillas using the same cheddar but trying it on a tortilla instead of a sandwich slice.